joeylmaalouf/Theano-Tutorials/README.md

 ***Known Issues***
-`Library not loaded: /usr/local/opt/openssl/lib/libssl.1.0.0.dylib` This results from a broken openssl installation on mac.
+`Library not loaded: /usr/local/opt/openssl/lib/libssl.1.0.0.dylib` This results from a broken openssl installation on a Mac.
 It can be fixed by uninstalling and reinstalling openssl:
 `sudo brew remove openssl`
 `brew install openssl`